 - Have completed a minimum of 16 master's-level academic credits prior to the start of co-op.

-- Meet the 3.000 minimum grade-point average (GPA) requirement.
+- Meet the 3.000 minimum grade-point average requirement.

 - Have no incomplete grades, not be on academic probation, or have any outstanding disciplinary issues.

-- International students on an F-1 visa must have a valid I-20 and must follow Curricular Practical Training (CPT) protocol.
+- International students on an F-1 visa must have a valid I-20 and must follow Curricular Practical Training protocol.

 Guidelines

-- Co-ops are required to be full-time, a minimum of 32 hours per week.
+- Co-ops are required to be full time, a minimum of 32 hours per week.

 - Course enrollment while on co-op is dependent upon academic program.